-Regular attendance is actively encouraged and considered to be of high priority by the Centre
+Regular attendance is actively encouraged.
+It is a high priority for the Centre.

 Inclusive Approach

 Aims: Our behaviour strategy is aimed at improving educational outcomes for all pupils by promoting and supporting their engagement with education.

 Therapeutic Approach: An approach to behaviour that prioritises the prosocial experiences and feelings of everyone within the dynamic.